gyulanemeth/bluefox.email/posts/how-agencies-can-use-ai-powered-newsletters-for-client-newsletters.md

 ## What this looks like in practice

+RSS is the most practical starting point for agency workflows.
+Most industry publications, platform blogs, and news sites provide RSS feeds, which makes it straightforward to aggregate relevant content across multiple client verticals without complex integrations.
+Once you have a working RSS setup for one client, replicating it for another is mostly a matter of swapping in different source lists.

 An agency could create automated newsletters for different clients or industries.
 For example:

 * ecommerce trends for ecommerce clients